 Back in the day New Jersey set the tone for playing street soccer.
 At one point there were like 5 starters on the US men’s national team, all from little New Jersey.

 7) How parents can help train their soccer kids

-Example: My wife is not good at soccer, but she’ll get out in the driveway with our 7 year old.
-My little one loves it and learns to deal with pressure/defenders in the way.
+Example: My wife is not good at soccer, but she’ll get out in the driveway or backyard with our 8 year old.
+My little one loves it and learns to deal with pressure/defenders.
 Using the driveway makes it where there’s not much space, making it harder to get around the “defender”.

 Bonus #1: Mindset for soccer players

 One of the most important things you need in soccer is mindset.
 This means you have to learn how to think.

 Doubt and arrogance are the top 2 things that keep players from reaching full potential.

 Most player, even the pros struggle at times with doubt.

 Everyone mature person can admit they have doubts.
 Usually the older the person the more mature they are.

 With teaching and the will to learn, younger people can gain maturity.
 This includes sports maturity, which is both natural and learned.